Search-based Software Testing Driven by Automatically Generated and Manually Defined Fitness Functions: Evaluation

-\textbf{Methodology}.
-We analyze the results of the experiment conducted for answering \emph{RQ1}.
-Since for each iteration, the difference in the execution time of \staliro, \NAMEMANUAL, and \NAMESIMULINK is negligible, we use the number of iterations as the metric to compare the efficiency of the considered tools.
-For each tool, we consider the failure-revealing runs from \emph{RQ1} and extract the number of iterations required to generate the failure-revealing test cases.
+\textbf{Methodology}: We analyze the results of RQ2 and consider only the failure-revealing runs.
+Since for each iteration, the difference in the execution time of \NAMEAUTOMATIC, \NAMEMANUAL, and \NAMESIMULINK is negligible, we use the number of iterations as the metric to compare the efficiency of the considered tools.
+For each value of the parameter $p$, we analyze the failure-revealing runs and extract the number of iterations required to generate the failure-revealing test cases.